t7yang/type-safety-in-javascript/readme.md

 ### Convert JSON data into types

-Not only for library, something you need to type your API response data, how to make this process more efficiently.
+Not only for library, sometime you need to type your API response data with a lot of properties, how to make this process more efficiently.

-You can simply copy to response data in JSON form then use below tools to help convert JSON to type.
+You can simply copy to response data in JSON form then use below tools to help convert JSON to type, don't forget to make sure the type generate by below fit the actual data from the server.

 [transform](https://transform.tools/json-to-jsdoc) is an online converter which can help user convert many source format to many output format including JSON to JSDoc and TypeScript definition.